eHarmony/aloha/src/site/markdown/model_formats.md

 #### (CD) missingOk

 `missingOk` determines whether the model should return a value when at least one of the values in `features` could not be determined.
 If `false`, no score will be returned.
-If `true`, then
+If `true`, then a constant be used in place of the feature value and will be incorporated into the hash.

 ### (CD) JSON Examples